renikita/moon-react-adminpanel/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Eclipse Public License - v 2.0.
 See the [LICENSE](LICENSE) file for details.

 ---